DanielLCopeland/ESP-R8-POE-3C/README.md

-## Using the ESPHome web interface
+### Flashing firmware to the ESP-R8-POE-3C using the ESPHome web interface

 This requires a compatible browser.
 In the ESPHome web interface, click the three dots on your new device configuration and select "Install":